WillItMod/umbrel-dev-community-store/README.md

 ## Address format note

-ckpool is Bitcoin-focused; for BCH payouts, legacy Base58 addresses (`1...` / `3...`) are usually the most compatible username format.
+Many wallets (e.g. Trust Wallet) show Bitcoin Cash addresses in CashAddr format (`q...` / `p...`).

+For maximum compatibility with ckpool/miners, use a legacy BCH Base58 address (`1...` / `3...`) as the payout address.
+If your wallet only shows CashAddr, convert it to legacy (or enable legacy display) before saving.

 ## Security / provenance

-- BCHN runs from Docker Hub image `mainnet/bitcoin-cash-node` (pinned by digest in `docker-compose.yml`).
+- BCHN runs from Docker Hub image `mainnet/bitcoin-cash-node` (pinned by version tag in `docker-compose.yml`).
-- ckpool runs from `ghcr.io/getumbrel/docker-ckpool-solo` (pinned by digest in `docker-compose.yml`).
+- ckpool runs from `ghcr.io/getumbrel/docker-ckpool-solo` (pinned by version tag in `docker-compose.yml`).
-- This store repo does not rebuild or modify those upstream images; it only orchestrates them and pins exact digests.
+- This store repo does not rebuild or modify those upstream images; it only orchestrates them.